atruskie/Pipelines.File.Unofficial/README.md

 Thus, this repo is now a benchmarking report rather than a library.

+**UPDATE** Better code/benchmarks as suggested by @feO2x in [#1](https://github.com/atruskie/Pipelines.File.Unofficial/issues/1)
+suggest no changes to recommendations.

 **DISCLAIMER: THIS CODE IS EXPERIMENTAL, I AM NOT AN EXPERT, THERE MAY BE MISTAKES**

 ## TL;DR:

+(Full results and conclusion at bottom of this document)

-- The native pipeline file reader I tested was very memory efficient but very slow and not worth developing
+- The native pipeline file reader I tested was very memory efficient but also very slow
+  - Results only calculated for Windows
+  - Native code is tricky to get right - there are lots of gotchas
+    - Windows doesn't even do async reads until the buffer gets to 64000 bytes
+- When `FileOptions.SequentialScan | FileOptions.Asynchronous` are set performance
+    universally gets worse (except for the native pipeline for which the option does not apply)
 - FileStream (or stream) pipeline adapters (like [Nerdbank.Streams](https://github.com/AArnott/Nerdbank.Streams/blob/c56c016772bce81521ccb79a7130bd4105df9faa/src/Nerdbank.Streams/PipeExtensions.cs)):
   - **are recommended** if you're concerned about memory usage
   - Are slower than the FileStream sync and async APIs
-- All pipeline methods, and async methods are slower than plain old FileStream sync reads
+- All pipeline adapters and async methods are slower than plain old FileStream sync reads
+  - This is true whether or not `FileOptions.Asynchronous` is set
   - Though if you need non-blocking I/O then straight read performance is arguably not your goal
 - Use a large buffer size (e.g. `65536` bytes or greater) for best reading performance